SapitoSucio/froggo-guides/docs/script_commands.md

 \***setitemscript**(**<item id\>**,**<"{ new item script }"\>**{,**<type\>**});

 Set a new script bonus to the Item.
 Very useful for game events.
-You can remove an item's itemscript by leaving the itemscript argument empty.
+You can remove an item`s itemscript by leaving the itemscript argument empty.

 Returns `1` on success, or `0` on fail (item_id not found or new item script is invalid).